 Focus On Infrastructure

-Infrastructure, while being one of the larger parts of the petroleum industry, has been somewhat underserved for quite some time.
+While being one of the larger parts of the petroleum industry, Infrastructure has been somewhat underserved for quite some time.
 This has been changing in the past few years as more businesses place more investment into their supply and logistics.

 While this investment can be large, it can often be vital for a variety of processes outside of the extraction of oil and gas.
 Many of the investments that have been seen haven’t solely been focused on expanded networks, although this does play a large role.

 Instead, many companies have focused on improving and repairing their existing networks so that they’re better able to meet needs.
 This has been beneficial in allowing firms to increase their capacity while delivering products at a faster timeframe.